 DocM.A.C. is short for Dr. Margena A. Christian, owner and founder of DocM.A.C.
 Write Consulting, which provides professional development, editing, proofreading and writing services as such is related to management, education and personal development.
 In November 2018, she founded DocM.A.C.
 Write Publishing.

 Dr. Christian is a Distinguished Lecturer at the University of Illinois at Chicago (UIC) and served as Assistant Director of the First-Year Writing Program (Spring 2018-Spring 2019).
 She was awarded the 2017 Lecturers' Distinguished Teaching Award for English Studies at UIC.
 Courses that she instructs include English and professional writing courses (Introduction to Academic Writing, Academic Writing 1, Media and Professional Writing, Writing for Digital and New Media , Advanced Professional Writing and Editing/Publishing).
 Dr. Christian developed and designed UIC's inaugural Writing for Digital and New Media class in Spring 16 and the inaugural Advanced Professional Writing class in Fall 16.
-She also teaches in the Honors College at UIC where she's instructed, developed and designed a seminar and a core course on Writing About the African-American Media.
+She also teaches in the Honors College at UIC where she's instructed, developed and designed a seminar and a core course on Writing About the African-American Media and Reporting While Black: Why Who Controls the Narrative Matters.
 UIC college seniors have conducted independent research under her leadership as well.

 The education consultant has also been an adjunct English professor since 1997 with the City Colleges of Chicago.
 A graduate of Cardinal Ritter College Preparatory High School, the St. Louis native completed a doctorate in Adult and Continuing Education at National Louis University (NLU).
 Dr. Christian also holds a master's degree from NLU in Interdisciplinary Studies, Curriculum and Instruction.
 Her master's thesis examined Learning Styles and its effects on inner-city students at private schools.
 In 2010, she was named a recipient of NLU's Distinguished Alumni Award and formerly taught undergraduate classes there in English and Effective Speaking, along with graduate courses in the M.S. in Written Communication program.
 She has a B.A. from St. Louis University in Mass Communications (concentration journalism) with a certification in Creative and Professional Writing.